carrot/roll/README.md

 ##### `roll.init()`

-Creates a "storyboard" with the specifications previously applied to the controller and applies the necessary event listeners.
+Sets up Roll with the scenes added to the controller and attaches the requisite event listeners to the window; call `roll.init()` once the document has loaded.

 ##### `roll.remove()`